Far Infrared Thermal Therapy,

 positioned (5).

-Does hyperthermia
+Does

-have any complications or side effects?
+hyperthermia have any complications or side

-Most normal tissues are not
+Most normal tissues are not damaged

-damaged during hyperthermia if the temperature
+during hyperthermia if the temperature remains

-remains under 111°F. However, due to regional
+under 111°F. However, due to regional differences

-differences in tissue characteristics, higher
+in tissue characteristics, higher temperatures may

-temperatures may occur in various spots.
+occur in various spots.

 This